Books and objets on display at Super Simple. Photo by Trudi Michael.

 What started out as a gift and bricabrac shop has blossomed into a charming source for local, artisanal wares.
 With a bent toward the starkly modern and colorful, Rare Device is chockablock with shoppable, giftable items sure to delight.

-Midcentury modern mavens, rejoice.
-This vacuous warehouse is chockablock with miles of it; don’t be surprised to stumble across a Noguchi or Eames, hobnobbing with all manner of other modern wares.
+The vacuous warehouse of the original is no more, but new owners have taken up the mantle in the Inner Mission.
+This shop is chockablock with miles of MCM treasures; don’t be surprised to stumble across a Noguchi or Eames, hobnobbing with all manner of other modern wares.
 You could lose a day or two in here.
-But hurry — Stuff will close its doors for the last time on January 31, 2024, due to a radical rent increase by the landlord.

 For over 40 years Sue Fisher King has been embodying the very essence of Pacific Heights, with elegant yet complex designs for luxe homes.
 Think florals, animal prints (or prints with animals in them), and rich colors.